worflor/woflo-petsplus-mod/README.md

 - reflective / neutral
 - longing / resilient / aspiration

 Watch, in real time, as beating your pet make them upset - or happy if they're into it.

-I heard a rumour pet's take note of... **gossip** worthy events for later...
+I also heard a rumour pets take note of... **gossip**... for later...

 ## Natures